 - Intriguing content.
 Provide just enough information that gets readers excited to explore your website and inquire about your product, but not enough to explain exactly what you do and why you do it.
 You want potential buyers to reach out to you for more information to continue the sales journey.

 - Lead magnet.
-Your eBook, templates or other content you decided to create should live on your landing page.
+Your free PowerPoint templates, eBook, or other content you decided to create should live on your landing page.

 - Call to action.
 The CTA is another opportunity to tell readers exactly what you can do for them, while making it easier to learn more.
 A CTA can be in the form of a button, or it can be as simple as leading people to your contact information via email or phone number.
 If you’re creating a personalized option for your audience, though, you may find greater success.
 According to HubSpot, personalized CTAs can generate as much as a 42% higher view-to-submission rate than those that were the same for everyone.